 His youngest daughter, Amber, was tied to a table.
 Her arms and legs spread.
 She had been stripped to her underwear.
 Jim moved to run to her but Marcus grabbed him with great clenching hands and pulled him back.
 The room was empty save for a chair, a large machete blade that leaned against the wall and the table that held the seventeen year old girl.
 Amber’s mouth was covered but she was screaming.
 Her eyes were wide and terrified.

-Back when the BECKINGRIDGE FIRM operated from this building it had been a golden age.
-They were one of the largest organisations in the city and had been for generations.
-When the war erupted between the Law Makers and the Tradesmen the firm became collateral damage.
-The office had remained empty ever since the FREE FALL MASSACRE.
-Fifty five people lost their lives that day and no one dared take over the space again.
+The BECKINGRIDGE FINANCIAL FIRM are one of the largest organisations in the city and had been for generations.
+When tensions rose and the recession hit it became collateral damage.
+The office across the street had remained empty ever since the FREE FALL MASSACRE.
+Fifty nine people lost their lives when several benefactors and staff fell from the balcony of the penthouse suite.
+No one dared take over the space again.

 “Leave her alone!”
 The mayor cried desperately.
 “She’s done nothing to you.”